 For example, if you have broken an arm because of a slip and fall accident while visiting an amusement park, you may lose weeks of work.
 You may not be bringing in much income during this time.
 In addition, the process of going to the emergency room, getting a cast, sitting for x-rays and getting follow-up treatment for your broken arm can easily end up costing thousands of dollars or more.
 If you have suffered a serious injury, such as a permanent head injury, your costs will be much higher and you will face these higher costs for the rest of your life.

-Seeking a legal claim is important because it gets you compensation so you can pay for all of the costs of your injuries — including the cost of lost wages and medical bills.
+Seeking a legal claim through the help of a Las Vegas personal injury lawyer is important because it gets you compensation so you can pay for all of the costs of your injuries — including the cost of lost wages and medical bills.
 In addition, legal claims send a strong message to amusement parks that they need to take proper care to provide a safe environment for children and other visitors.

 Who is liable in my claim?